Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 Below is a screencap of a post from Etsy’s forum tallying damages reported in the first few hours.
 Etsy provided no information and has since removed the post.

-On February 16 Etsy pronounced the problem solved and said no more sellers would be affected, brushing off the impacted sellers as “a small group.”
-It turns out the original 87 sellers who reported the problem were just the tip of the iceberg.
+On February 16 Etsy pronounced the problem solved, said it was a “bill payment error” and no more sellers would be affected, and brushed off the impacted sellers as “a small group.”
+It turns out the original 87 sellers who reported the problem were just the tip of the iceberg, as a 147-page forum thread illustrates.

 On February 18 an Etsy spox informed BoingBoing that “all cards have been refunded.”
 They hadn’t.

-On February 22 Etsy issued another statement after five days of silence declaring the problem solved (again), even though sellers claimed otherwise.
+On February 22 Etsy issued another statement after five days of total silence declaring the problem solved (again), even though sellers claimed otherwise.
 They were still reporting muggings on February 18, 19, 20, 21, 22, and 23.
 On March 3 a seller’s credit card was charged four times for a total of $1,231 for one $307 monthly bill.
 Etsy blew it off.
-Another seller whose shop was on hiatus since January said Etsy suspended it on March 9 and demanded $20 she didn’t owe.
+On March 26 a seller whose shop closed the previous December was charged $11.15 for unowed fees.

 The 0.1% figure also excludes an underscrutinized contingent of buyers without bank accounts on file who reported being double billed for purchases or billed for purchases they never made, or their payments were accepted by Etsy for purchases never reported to sellers.

-How much did Etsy steal?
+So how much did Etsy steal in February?
 Well, 0.1% of Etsy’s 7.2 million sellers is 7,200 sellers.
 Let’s add the sellers with non-card checking accounts and the buggered buyers and crank up the total to .2%.
 Number of sellers who got shanked: 14,400.
 Dollar average from the first sellers who got shanked: $640,000 ÷ 101 sellers = $6,336.
 Multiply that by 14,400 and the amount Etsy theoretically plundered is — ding ding ding!

 The cash Etsy scored on the service fees alone was (by my chainsaw estimate) $6,158,600.